0xlkda/resume/nodejs.md

 ### LE KHAC DUY ANH

-A tech enthusiast with one decade of experimenting to derive X function of Y.
+A tech enthusiast with 1 decade of experimenting to derive X function of Y.

 Using JavaScript professional, eager to learn the new language, concepts, and techniques as needed.